Saibal-Tony/Web-Development/README.md

   ```bash
   git --version
   ```
+  If you can't see a version, look for the issue or reinstall the package.
+- If you are on the correct path then just link your GitHub account:
+  If you don't have a GitHub account then first create it from here [https://github.com/](https://github.com/).
+-
 # Steps to upload your files in git

-# To upload large file in GitHub
+# To upload large files on GitHub
 To manage large files in your repository, follow these steps:

 ### 1. Install Git LFS